top of page

 “You cannot bulldoze a dance.
 It’s something that can be carried with you.
 It’s intangible culture, right?.
 You cannot take it away.
 When my family came (to the US) they couldn’t carry anything.
 What could they carry?
 They could remember the dances, they could remember the songs, even when language in their tongue was ripped out from being able to speak, what could they do?
 They knew the songs, We knew the dance.....
 And I feel like reclaiming that, and making these moves, even in the face of making your family angry or eliciting potential shame or messing up and shaming your name or whatever, is to make it a radical act of reclamation of joy." ~Hye Jinx

 Many dancers and dance patrons in the US have come from Palestinian families displaced by the Nakba and ongoing apartheid.
 It is important to separate the desire and right of people on each side of those walls to live safely and freely, from guilt born by governments.
-There is also a massive power difference between Israel and Palestine, and massive amounts of trauma all around.
-Nothing justifies genocide, and equating opposition to Israel's policies with opposition to Jewish people is antisemitic.
-For more information on the history here, check out this video.
+To state the, hopefully, obvious, nothing justifies genocide, even being the descendants of genocide survivors.
+Simultaneously, equating opposition to Israel's policies with opposition to Jewish people is just as antisemitic and wrong as directing opposition to such policies at someone who just happens to be Jewish, just as it would be wrong to assume all Catholics agree with or shoulder responsibility for Italian military policy.

 On the dance side, many Palestinians express pride in their heritage through the local styles of dabke, and bellydance is popular on both sides of the walls.